Location: Alfred, NY Category: Faculty Posted On: Thu Jun 13 2019 Job Description:

-Applicants must have a Masters or J.D. degree with academic and/or professional experience in criminal justice work, with particular interest in or experience with the U.S. corrections system at the time of appointment.
-Academic preparation may include fields such as:
+Applicants must have a Masters Degree in Criminal Justice or related field or J.D. degree with college level teaching experience and academic and/or professional experience in criminal justice work, with particular interest in or experience with the U.S. corrections system and/or Restorative Justice, at the time of appointment.

 Pursuant to University policy, Alfred State College is committed to ensuring equal employment, education opportunity, and equal access to services, programs, and activities without regard to an individual's race, color, national origin, sex, religion, age, disability, gender characteristics, marital status, veteran status, military status, domestic violence victim status, or ex-offender status.
 Employees, students, applicants or other members of the University community (including but not limited to vendors, visitors, and guests) may not be subjected to harassment that is prohibited by law or treated adversely based upon a protected characteristic.

 All applicants are subject to a criminal, employment, and educational background check.